-If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, "For" the election of the three nominees for director, for "One Year" as the preferred frequency for soliciting advisory stockholder approval of the compensation of our named executive officers as described in Proposal 2, and "For" the ratification of the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2020.
-If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.
+If you return a signed and dated proxy card or otherwise vote without marking voting selections, your shares will be voted, as applicable, (i) "For" the election of the three nominees for director, (ii) "For" the advisory approval of executive compensation, and (iii) "For" the ratification of the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2021.
+If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using their best judgment.